Why Southwest Airlines Co. [LUV] Should Be On Your Radar Moving Forward

 Shifting the focus to workforce efficiency, Southwest Airlines Co.
 [LUV] earns $368,882 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 27.12 and its Total Asset Turnover is 0.83.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.61 and its Current Ratio is 0.67.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.53, which indicates that it is 1.95% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 35.85.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.53, which indicates that it is 4.38% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 22.19.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Southwest Airlines Co.
 [LUV] a Reliable Buy?